 Alzheimer’s disease is a type of dementia and a neurocognitive disorder that happens when physical changes take place in the brain.
 It is not a sign of aging, but it is more likely to appear as people get older.
 Not everyone will develop dementia with age.

 It is important to remember that a person with Alzheimer’s is still the same person, even if their behavior changes.
-Many people with Alzheimer’s experience frustration as they find it harder to do the things they used to do or struggle to remember things they feel they should know.
+Many people with Alzheimer’s experience frustration as they find it harder to do the things they used to do or have difficulties remembering things they feel they should know.

 The more informed family members and loved ones are about Alzheimer’s and how it affects an individual, the better they will be able to provide help and support.